detorresramos/AutoCSF-Benchmarks/README.md

 - **HKP** (Hreinsson, Krøyer and Pagh, 2009) filters when $\alpha > 0.63$ and
   targets $\varepsilon = 1 - \alpha$.
-That is a false positive rate, not a filter, so the harness realizes it as the Bloom configuration nearest to it in log space — searching only configurations that no other beats on both size and
-  $\varepsilon$, so the rule cannot be charged for a wasteful filter.
+That is a false positive rate, not a filter, so the harness realizes it as the Pareto-optimal Bloom configuration (no other is smaller *and* has lower $\varepsilon$) nearest to it in log space, so the rule cannot be charged for a wasteful filter.
 - **BCSF** (Shibuya, Belazzougui and Kucherov, 2022) uses their
   $\varepsilon^* = C_{BF}(1-\alpha) / (C_{CSF}\,\alpha \ln 2)$, with
   $C_{BF} = 1.44$ and their piecewise data-driven fit for $C_{CSF}(H_0)$, both